-The impact of the climate-related supplier engagement is broadening the program to additional suppliers who then set their own sustainability goals.
-As an example of this impact, as of 2019 we have enrolled 779 suppliers into our Sustainable Procurement Program (cumulative since the program launch), representing approximately 71% of spend, or \$17.1 billion.
+The impact and measure of success of the climate-related supplier engagement is broadening the program to additional suppliers who then set their own sustainability goals.
+As an example of this impact, as of 2020, we have enrolled 1,107 suppliers into our Sustainable Procurement Program (cumulative since the program launch), representing approximately 74% of spend, or \$18.9 billion.
 Suppliers enrolled in the Sustainable Procurement Program were assessed against our Responsibility Standards for Suppliers through an EcoVadis assessment which includes environmental management criteria such as GHG emission reporting and climate change strategies.
-As a recent measure of success in 2019, 750 suppliers underwent an EcoVadis assessment.
-Among the suppliers we have assessed more than once, we see our program driving supplier improvements across all areas of sustainability, most notably labor standards and environmental performance, increasing scores by 4% and 2.5% respectively.
-An important part of this program is encouraging our suppliers to publicly disclose their environmental performance-including emissions and water use-to CDP as part of our own CDP Supply Chain commitment.
-In 2019, 344 Johnson & Johnson suppliers were requested to disclose to CDP, an increase of 13% over 2018.
+As a recent measure of success in 2020, 1,119 suppliers underwent an EcoVadis assessment.
+Among the suppliers we have assessed more than once, we see our program driving supplier improvements across all areas of sustainability, most notably labor and human rights, fair business practices, and environmental impact, increasing scores by 4.4, 3.4, and 3.2 percentage points, respectively.
+An important part of this program is encouraging our suppliers to publicly disclose their environmental performance- including emissions and water use-to CDP as part of our own CDP Supply Chain commitment.
+In 2020, 423 Johnson & Johnson suppliers were requested to disclose to CDP, an increase of 23% over 2019.
+Over 80% of these suppliers disclosed emissions data.
 This progress demonstrates the positive influence a large sustainability-minded procurement organization can have across its entire supply chain, influencing the way business impacts social development and environmental stewardship through multiple suppliers around the world.
-In 2018 and 2019, we achieved recognition by CDP as a CDP Supplier Engagement Leader for leadership on supplier engagement to tackle climate change.
-We were among the highest scoring 3% of companies in CDP's third annual Supplier Engagement Rating.
+In 2020, we received recognition by CDP as a CDP Supplier Engagement Leader for leadership on supplier engagement to tackle climate change.
+We were the first healthcare company to achieve this recognition in 2017 and remain the only healthcare company on this list for four consecutive years.